jamesgarriss/onering/endurance-hope.md

 ## Endurance

+Endurance is the expression of a playerhero’s physical stamina and determination.
+It is reduced when a character is subjected to physical harm, stress and exhaustion.

 * Bardings = 22 + Heart
 * Beornings = 24 + Heart
 * Dwarves = 28 + Heart